top of page

 Noticing Higher Auto Insurance Costs?
 Here’s Why.

-As car renewals are taking place in 2023, many drivers are noticing an increase in their premiums.
+As car renewals are taking place in 2023, many drivers are noticing higher auto insurance costs in their premiums.
 All across the country, insurance companies are raising their rates.
 But, in New York State, which has a higher cost of living than other parts of the country, car insurance rates will increase by over 8%.

 New York State official flag symbol on a blue background with a gavel.